-1.5 STANDARDS
+1.5 Standards

-- .1 Have equipment comply with the latest edition of the applicable codes and regulations including, but not limited to, the following: - .1 American Society of Mechanical Engineers (ASME); - .2 Canadian Standards Association (CSA); - .3 Canadian Electrical Manufacturers Association (CEMA); - .4 National Electrical Manufacturer's Association (NEMA); - .5 American Society for Testing and Materials (ASTM);
+- .1 Have equipment comply with the latest edition of the applicable codes and regulations including, but not limited to, the following: - .1 American Society of Mechanical Engineers (ASME); - .2 Canadian Standards Association (CSA); - .3 Canadian Electrical Manufacturers Association (CEMA); - .4 National Electrical Manufacturer's Association (NEMA); - .5 American Society for Testing and Materials (ASTM); - .6 American National Standard Institute (ANSI);

-- .6 American National Standard Institute (ANSI); - .7 Electrical Electronics Manufacturing Association of Canada (EEMAC); and, - .8 Electrical Safety Association (ESA). - .2 Have all electrical equipment comply in every respect with the rules and regulations of Manitoba Hydro and be acceptable to their local inspector. - .3 In cases of any conflict between these specifications and any of the above standards, the most stringent standard will have precedence.
+- .7 Electrical Electronics Manufacturing Association of Canada (EEMAC); and - .8 Electrical Safety Association (ESA). - .2 Have all electrical equipment comply in every respect with the rules and regulations of Manitoba Hydro and be acceptable to their local inspector. - .3 In cases of any conflict between these Specifications and any of the above standards, the most stringent standard will have precedence.

-1.6 SUBMITTALS
+1.6 Submittals

-- .1 Submit Shop Drawings in accordance with Section 01 33 00 Submittal Procedures. - .2 Shop Drawings shall include details of the equipment stand, complete with instructions for attachment of the stand to the concrete base. - .3 Performance curves shall be submitted with the Shop drawings.
-Performance curves shall include capacity, head, pump efficiency, BkW, and NPSH from shut-off through the rated point to run-out. - .4 Submit operation and maintenance manuals in accordance with Section 01 78 00 Closeout Submittals. - .5 Attached Data Sheets must be completed and submitted as part of the shop drawings.
+- .1 Submit Shop Drawings in accordance with Section 01 33 00 Submittal Procedures. - .2 Shop Drawings shall include details of the equipment stand, complete with instructions for attachment of the stand to the concrete base. - .3 Performance curves shall be submitted with the Shop Drawings.
+Performance curves shall include capacity, head, pump efficiency, BkW and NPSH from shut-off through the rated point to run-out. - .4 Submit operation and maintenance manuals in accordance with Section 01 78 00 Closeout Submittals. - .5 Attached Data Sheets must be completed and submitted as part of the Shop Drawings. - .6 Submit Manufacturer recommended alarm and lockout conditions for both vibration and bearing temperature monitoring.

-2.1 CENTRIFUGAL PUMPS
+2.1 Centrifugal Pumps

-- .1 General:
+- .1 General

-- .1 Supply three (3) centrifugal vertical shaft pumps as detailed in this specification.
+- .1 Supply two (2) centrifugal vertical shaft pumps (wastewater sewage pumps) as detailed in this Specification.

-- .2 The pump shall be supplied complete with:
+- .2 The wastewater sewage pumps shall be supplied complete with:

 - .1 Motor;

 - .2 Base (four (4) legged);

 - .3 Flanged suction and discharge piping connections;

-- .4 Extended drive shafts and guards; and,
+- .4 Extended drive shafts and guards;

-- .5 Couplings.
+- .5 Couplings; and

-- .2 Operating Requirements Pumps:

-- .1 Duty Point:
+- .6 Vibration and temperature monitoring instruments.